tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloudListener_intl_en.md

 The `enableAudioVolumeEvaluation` API in [TRTCCloud](https://intl.cloud.tencent.com/document/product/647/35126#trtccloud) can be used to enable this callback or set its triggering interval.
 After `enableAudioVolumeEvaluation` is called to enable the volume level callback, no matter whether there is a user speaking in the channel, the callback will be called at the set time interval.
 If there is no one speaking, `userVolumes` will be empty, and `totalVolume` will be `0`.

->?If `userId` is `null`, it indicates the volume level of the local user. `userVolumes` only includes the volume information of users who are speaking (i.e., volume level is not 0).
+>If `userId` is `null`, it indicates the volume level of the local user. `userVolumes` only includes the volume information of users who are speaking (i.e., volume level is not 0).